Bradley2599/Electric-Vehicle-Registration-Data-Analysis/README.md

 ## Overview

-This project analyzes the growth and distribution of Registered Electric Vehicles (EVs) in Connecticut State from 2008 to 2025.
-The goal is to identify adoption trends, leading manufacturers, and city-wise distribution, providing insights into the increasing shift toward sustainable transportation
+This project analyzes the growth and distribution of Registered Electric Vehicles (EVs) in the state of Connecticut from 2008 to 2025.
+The goal is to identify adoption trends, leading manufacturers, and city-level distribution, providing insights into the growing shift toward sustainable transportation.

 ## Data Source
 U.S. Government's Data Portal https://catalog.data.gov/dataset/electric-vehicle-registration-data